 If the employee and employer cannot resolve the matter themselves, they can use the free mediation service provided by the Department of Labour (Employment New Zealand).
 This service is available to assist employers and employees to work through problems.
 If this is unsuccessful, then either party can apply to the Employment Relations Authority for a determination.

 In the case of dismissal, this means that an employee can raise a personal grievance if they feel that 1) the employer did not have a genuine work-related reason for deciding to dismiss them and/or 2) the employer did not follow a fair process in arriving at and implementing the decision.
 A robust disciplinary process and good records are the best defence in this situation.

 Different rules apply during a trial period.
 An employer and employee may agree to a 90 day trial period as part of the employment agreement.
 If an employee is dismissed during this period, they cannot take a personal grievance for unjustified dismissal against the employer.

-Visit the Department of Labour's website for more details on trial periods.
+Visit Employment New Zealand's website for more details on trial periods.